andrrizzi/paper-multimap-tfep-2023/README.md

 - ``hipen/``: Curated HiPen dataset with only the input files necessary for benchmarking (T)FEP.
 This includes only the input files to run the MM and evaluate energies at the DFTB level of theory (i.e., no BAR/JAR/CO).
 - ``tfep/``:  Scripts to run the targeted free energy perturbation analysis.
+- ``conda_environment.yml``: The conda environment I used to run the calculations, included for reproducibility.
+Not all the packages in this environment might be actually required to run the calculations.

 ## HiPen dataset